-Everyone is aware of golf handicaps (ed: other than just being a golfer)!
+Everyone is aware of golf handicaps (ed: other than the biggest handicap of being a golfer)!
 Well, we have the same sort of system in archery.
 Apologies for the dryness of this subject but its pretty hard to find much to make it lighter.

 An archery handicap is a number between 0 and 100 indicating the ability of an archer.
 Essentially the lower the handicap the better the archer.
 Obviously the lower the number, the harder you have to work to get to that level.
 Every archer should have an outdoor handicap and a separate indoor handicap for each bow style they shoot.